 - Active student organizations that engage earth science students socially and in community, state and world issues related to weather, wind energy and water.

 - Faculty engaged in research that addresses current issues and topics relevant to changes in the Earth.

-- New laboratories and classrooms under development in the $45 million Integrated Science and Engineering Laboratory Facility (ISELF)
+- Select laboratories and classes in the Integrated Science and Engineering Laboratory Facility (ISELF).

 College of Science and Engineering (facebook)

 College of Science and Engineering (twitter)